 - Purple: Difficulties

 - Green: Values

 Their job, which they execute really well, is to draw in your subconscious mind and evoke a sense of connection as you read.In brand storytelling, it’s not so much what you tell as it is how you tell it.Click To Tweet

 One of the most classic copywriting and web writing tips is to reduce the number of words to the bare minimum.

 But while it may make for a more fluid read, this tip may not always apply and its effectiveness actually depends on the context and goal.

-In their example, Piktochart tells us much more than we need to know to grasp its story.
+In their example, Piktochart approaches brand storytelling by sharing with us much more than we need to know to grasp its story.

 But it does so with good reason: to place us in the exact moment they were in and to make us feel as though we were really there and part of the gruelling process of having to work out of a warehouse in Penang.

 Do we really need to know that “no more Monday Blues” was written on a piece of paper?
 It could have been written in an email, via WhatsApp, or even scribbled on the wall.